pulyaevskiy/firebase-functions-interop/README.md

 applications in Dart.

 > Please note that it's currently a proof-of-concept-preview version so it lacks
 > many features, tests and documentation.
-But it's already fun to play with!
+But, it's already fun to play with!

 ## Usage